Angus-C-git/SecSheets/Web/Injection/XSS/XSS.md

 Cross Site Scripting or XXS vulnerabilities arise when user controlled data is injected into the DOM in such a way that it is interpreted as JavaScript by the parser resulting in its execution when rendered by the browser.

+## Types of XSS

+### Stored XSS

+Stored XSS variants are considered to be the most useful and powerful form of XSS vulnerabilities.
+This is because when exploited they typically require little to no interaction from a client accessing the affected web application other then them navigating to the injected page.
+Stored XSS vulnerabilities are refereed to as such because of the way they are stored by the web application backend and re-rendered in the clients browser on every reload of the affected page.

+The easiest way to visualise this is to think of a simple blogging website that allows you to post comments under a users blog.
+If the comments section is vulnerable to an XSS injection then an attacker may upload a XSS payload as a comment and submit it.
+Whenever another user visits the page and the comments section is loaded by the browser, which retrieves the comments from the web server, the injected XSS payload will trigger and affect the accessing clients browser.

+Stored XSS vulnerabilities can occur anytime user controlled information is unsafely proceeded and stored on the web application backend for later use in display of the data.
+This includes unusual places like uploaded file names and images.

+### Reflected XSS

+Reflected XSS variants are XSS vulnerabilities that are triggered under a certain 'self invoked' context on the affected web application.
+They are 'reflected' because they only affect the client that triggered this vulnerable state and are only valid/triggered from the lifetime of the browser session on that 'page'.
+An example would be clicking on a link to a web application page with a XSS payload as a URL parameter for a search bar which triggers when the page loads with that query because the query (search) text is shown on the page.

 ## Identification Payloads

 ### Polyglots